Automated Deposit Machine Vs Automated Teller Safe: Which Is Best Suited For Remote Cash Capture

 This trend gives rise to certain problems for financial institutions and merchants.
 The issues relate to the requirements associated with cash processing, validation, and sorting.
-In retail up to 30% of work time of cashiers goes to various cash processing procedures.
-To optimize these procedures organizations use a variety of different devices, from basic banknote sorters to advanced cash recycling systems.
+In retail, up to 30% of cashiers’ work time goes to various cash processing procedures.
+To optimize these procedures, organizations use various devices, from basic banknote sorters to advanced cash recycling systems.

-For these reasons, the self cash collection that is also known as Remote Cash Capture (RCC) procedure is stably growing in popularity.
-Using RCC, retail staff is able to deposit cash revenue onto a incorporate bank account instantly.
-RCC as a service is provided by financial institutions who offer a variety of devices that serve this function.
+For these reasons, the self cash collection known as Remote Cash Capture (RCC) procedure is stably growing in popularity.
+Using RCC, the retail staff can deposit cash revenue onto an incorporated bank account instantly.
+RCC as a service is provided by financial institutions that offer various devices that serve this function.
 The following review compares the advantages and disadvantages of different RCC device classes.

-One of key requirements from the RCC devices user is the volume of safe, as it directly affects the frequency of CIT visits needed to maintain a device.
-The most popular automated teller safes (ATS) available on the market (such as the devices produced by Diebold Nixdorf) store 6000 to 12000 notes, though some manufacturers may offer devices with extra storage space for up to 20000 notes.
+One of the key requirements from the RCC devices user is the volume of safe, as it directly affects the frequency of CIT visits needed to maintain a device.
+The most popular automated teller safes (ATS) available on the market (such as the devices produced by Diebold Nixdorf) store 6000 to 12000 notes.
+However, some manufacturers may offer devices with extra storage space for up to 20000 notes.

 Another key parameter is the RCC device functional reliability.
-In this sense, device type plays a secondary role as long as the service provider procures equipment of high quality that meets market standards.
+In this sense, device type plays a secondary role as long as the service provider procures high-quality equipment that meets market standards.

-Still, it is important to note that many ADM manufacturers construct the device in such a way that the cashiers could independently solve cash acceptor jamming issues.
-Moreover, some ADMs include a second cash acceptor so that ADM operation would continue when the first one become jammed or broken.
+Still, it is important to note that many ADM manufacturers construct the device so that the cashiers could independently solve cash acceptor jamming issues.
+Moreover, some ADMs include a second cash acceptor so that ADM operation would continue when the first one becomes jammed or broken.

-In terms of ease of use, both ADMs and ATSs show similar capabilities depending on the technological level of the device.
-Most modern devices are controlled via small touch screens where a cashier simply selects a required operation: cash count, deposit or withdrowal (for ATS).
-Depending on available functionality a price may jump higher.
+In terms of ease of use, both ADMs and ATSs show similar capabilities depending on the device’s technological level.
+Most modern devices are controlled via small touch screens where a cashier selects a required operation: cash count, deposit, or withdrawal (for ATS).
+Depending on available functionality, a price may jump higher.

-Choosing an ADM, it is very important to understand that there may be used different types of cash validation equipment (cash acceptors).
-Some currency acceptors are used for deposit of separate nores, while others accept banknote bundles or work on the quasi-bundle principle, when a cashier inserts a bundle, but devices automatically takes it one-by-one.
-The last two device types are considered supreme, since a cashier is able to focus on a different task, while an ADM performs cash count and validation.
+Choosing an ADM requires understanding the different types of cash validation equipment (cash acceptors).
+Some currency acceptors are used for the deposit of separate notes.
+In contrast, others accept banknote bundles or work on the quasi-bundle principle when a cashier inserts a bundle, but devices automatically take it one-by-one.
+The last two device types are considered supreme since a cashier can focus on a different task, while an ADM performs cash count and validation.

-The choice of RCC devices requires consideration of a variety of technical parameters, such as the cash acceptance speed and rejected notes percentage.
-Ergonomic parameters, such as device size and weight can also be of significant importance for merchants.
+RCC devices’ choice requires consideration of a variety of technical parameters, such as the cash acceptance speed and rejected notes percentage.
+Ergonomic parameters, such as device size and weight, can also be of significant importance for merchants.

-One important fact that puts ADMs below cash recycling system is unavailavility to withdraw cash on-demand.
-That is the reason, why ATSs may be a preferred option for points of sale where the amounts of deposited and withdrawn cash are approximately equal.
-Teller Cash Recyclers (TCR) gives cashiers the access to funds when it is needed to provide change for the customers.
+One important fact that puts ADMs below the cash recycling system is the unavailability to withdraw cash on-demand.
+That is why ATSs may be a preferred option for points of sale where the amounts of deposited and withdrawn cash are approximately equal.
+Teller Cash Recyclers (TCR) give cashiers access to funds when it is needed to provide change for the customers.

-Yet, traditional points of sale usually show a tendency of accumulating larger amounts of cash required for deposit.
+Yet, traditional sales points usually show a tendency to accumulate larger amounts of cash required for deposit.
 That is the main reason why ADMs initially emerged as a category of devices.
 The justification of cash withdrawal features is a highly individual question for each retailer.

 The final but not any less important is the point return of investments for RCC.
-Retailers who are using such services deligate responsibility for cash storage and cash gap risks to their bank.
-Meanwhile, financial institutions that provide RCC services benefit from a reduced need of CIT operations.
-In addition, cash capture equipment help manage risks associated with cash availability for the clients.
+Retailers who are using such services delegate responsibility for cash storage and cash gap risks to their bank.
+Meanwhile, financial institutions that provide RCC services benefit from a reduced need for CIT operations.
+Also, cash capture equipment help manage risks associated with cash available for the clients.

 Without a doubt, ADMs provide a better payback ratio due to their price typically being 2-3 times lower than automated teller safes with similar functionality have.
-Thus, with the lifecycle of both devices being somewhat similar (7-9 years), ADMs offer greater return of investments.
+Thus, with both devices’ lifecycle being somewhat similar (7-9 years), ADMs offer a greater return on investments.

 Cash-in Box.iQ is a complex remote cash capture solution.
-Reliable deposit machines are provided with already installed ready-to-use software that is easy to integrate with the corebanking system.
-Cash-in Box.iQ supports all the latest authentication methods for Retail, CIT and Services staff including facial recognition technology.
+Reliable deposit machines are provided with already installed ready-to-use software that integrates with the core banking system.
+Cash-in Box.iQ supports all the latest authentication methods for Retail, CIT, and Services staff, including facial recognition technology.